csgactuarial/app-engine-proxy/README.md

 Cache-Control: no-cache
 ````
 The main thing to notice here is the addition of the **"X-Target"** header.
 This is the URI you wish to reach.
+Optionally you may include the `x-send-client-cert` header with a value of `true` to send the certificates for client authentication.

 #### CURL
 ````